ieeeWang/MNIST-PyTorch-TensorFlow-GPU/README.md

 # MNIST-PyTorch-TensorFlow-GPU
+This repo uses an example of implementing CNNs to show the difference between two popular deeplearning framworks.

-The [MNIST](http://yann.lecun.com/exdb/mnist/) dataset of handwritten digits for image classification using CNNs.
+The datase used here is the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset, handwritten digits for image classification.

 **Speed**
-Using my laptop with a GPU (Quadro M1200, Compute Capability = 5.0) to run the LeNet5, the speed of of two framworks as follow.
+Using my laptop with a GPU (Quadro M1200, Compute Capability = 5.0) to run the LeNet5 (~40k parameters, a CNN with two conv layers), the speed of using two framworks is as follow.

 - TensorFlow: ~33s (10 epochs), see 'main_tf2x.ipynb'
 - PyTorch: ~92s (10 epochs), see 'main_pytorch.ipynb'